 The High Fidelity Wraparound Project is community-based alternative services for District youth at risk for or returning from an out-of-home residential treatment center placement and for youth who have experienced multiple placements and/or psychiatric hospitalizations.

-The Department of Mental Health operates a school-based program in 53 public and public charter schools that offers prevention, early intervention and clinical services to youth and their families.
-Mental health clinicians:
+The Department of Behavioral Health operates a school-based program in 53 public and public charter schools that offers prevention, early intervention and clinical services to youth and their families.
+Behavioral health clinicians: